-Entering his fifth year as the Director of Athletics at the University of Maryland, Kevin Anderson has led the Terrapins on a path that has begun with unparalleled success.
+In his sixth season as the Director of Athletics at the University of Maryland, Kevin Anderson has led the Terrapins on a path that has begun with unparalleled success.

-During his tenure, Anderson’s influence in competitive excellence has guided Maryland to a pair of national championships, four national championship final appearances and 11 trips to the Final Four.
+During his tenure, Anderson’s influence in competitive excellence has guided Maryland to four national championships, seven national championship final appearances and 11 trips to the Final Four.

 With Maryland achieving success both academically and athletically, Anderson’s next important move was to ensure the financial security and sustainability for Maryland athletics for the foreseeable future.
 After 19 months of detailed and collaborative preparation, a transformational day for the University of Maryland arrived July 1, 2014, when Maryland officially became a member of the Big Ten Conference, ushering in a new era in Terrapin Athletics.